Aounon Kumar

 3. The Washington Post, Bloomberg, Wired, New Scientist, The Register, TechSpot.
 Work featured: Can AI-Generated Text be Reliably Detected?.

 Before joining Harvard, I completed my PhD at the University of Maryland in certified robustness in machine learning (see my dissertation here).
 I was fortunate to be advised by Professors Soheil Feizi and Tom Goldstein.
-During my PhD, I have spent time as a research intern at Nokia Bell Labs and an applied scientist intern at Amazon, where I worked on network security-related machine learning applications and uncertainty estimation for human action recognition models.
-I have also served as a reviewer for machine learning conferences such as ICLR and NeurIPS.
+During my PhD, I have spent time as an applied scientist intern at Amazon and a research intern at Nokia Bell Labs, where I worked on uncertainty estimation for human action recognition models and network security-related machine learning applications.
+I have also served as a reviewer for machine learning conferences such as ICML, ICLR and NeurIPS.

 I did my undergraduate studies at IIT Mandi and my master’s at IIT Delhi, where I studied a wide range of topics in computer science such as machine learning, advanced algorithms, combinatorial optimization, complexity theory and cryptography.
 My master’s thesis was on the computational hardness of approximating the optimal solution of a variant of the k-center clustering problem.